History of Wine in Timeline

 Wine

-Wine is an alcoholic beverage primarily produced by fermenting fruit, most commonly grapes.
-The fermentation process involves yeast converting sugars in the fruit into ethanol and carbon dioxide.
-While grapes are the most typical base, wine can also be made from other fruits such as plums, cherries, pomegranates, blueberries, currants, and elderberries.
+Wine is an alcoholic beverage primarily made from fermented fruit, typically grapes.
+During fermentation, yeast converts the sugars in the fruit into ethanol (alcohol) and carbon dioxide, releasing heat.
+While grape wine is the most common type, wine can also be produced from other fruits like plums, cherries, pomegranates, blueberries, currants, and elderberries.

 1979: Islamic Revolution in Iran

-Following the Islamic Revolution in Iran in 1979, the country's previously thriving wine industry disappeared due to the prohibition of alcoholic drinks under most interpretations of Islamic law.
+After the Islamic Revolution in 1979, Iran's thriving wine industry disappeared because alcoholic drinks, including wine, are forbidden under most interpretations of Islamic law.

-In 2003, a report by archaeologists suggested that grapes were possibly mixed with rice to create fermented drinks in ancient China during the early seventh millennium BCE.
+In 2003, a report by archaeologists suggested the possibility that grapes were mixed with rice to produce fermented drinks in ancient China during the early seventh millennium BCE.

-In 2016, a systematic review and meta-analysis concluded that moderate ethanol consumption does not provide a mortality benefit compared to lifetime abstention.
-Some studies also suggest that any level of ethanol consumption increases the risk of cancer and all-cause mortality.
+In 2016, a systematic review and meta-analysis found that moderate ethanol consumption brought no mortality benefit compared with lifetime abstention from ethanol consumption.

-In 2023, the top five wine-producing countries were Italy, France, Spain, the United States, and China.
+In 2023, the top five wine-producing countries were Italy, France, Spain, the United States, and Chile.